 Terms & conditions

 • The winner will be selected at random from the correct or most correct entries received and notified by email within 48 hours of the closing date (see above).
 Acceptance must be confirmed by email within 48 hours of the notification or we will select another winner to whom this condition will also apply.
 The judge’s decision in all matters will be final.

 • If you’re not already a subscriber to Penny Post, by entering this competition you’re agreeing to have your email address added to our circulation list.
 We do not pass on information to third parties and you can opt out at any time.

 • Only one entry can be accepted from any one email address.

-• The winner will be put in touch with Donnington Grove directly to make the reservation.
-The reservation date must be within 12 months of this notification.
+• The winner will be put in touch with The Ibex Inn directly to make the arrangements for redeeming the prize.